Engineering 8 min read

 7. Cleanup (Extremely Important)

-Close the “security holes” opened for migration.
-If you forget this, projects will remain movable between organizations at will.
+Close the “security holes” that were opened for the migration.
+If you forget this, the ability to move projects freely between organizations will persist.

 # Delete organization policies